Flint, Birch Run, & Frankenmuth

-pathway to three special destinations well-known to Michiganders but
+special destinations well-known to Michiganders but generally unfamiliar to

-get a little of everything on this tour -- a ride on an historic
+little of everything on this tour -- a ride on an historic steam-powered

 Germany in the wonderful village of Frankenmuth.
 Get a taste of some of the great places to